 By Pastor Robert Perez

-For the last four years the world watched America like a crappy reality show, full of histrionic villains and equally cartoony heroes.
+For the last four years as of this writing (2016-2020), the world watched America like a crappy reality show, full of histrionic villains and equally cartoony heroes.
 It’s the start of 2021 and here in the U.S., we’re a week away from ending one of the most fascinating times in American history.
 Around the globe, events like the Covid-19 Pandemic caused universal economic and social suffering.
 Because the pandemic started in his tenure as President, there is certainly some tethering to Trump’s own history.

 As an American, I am biased by my values, culture, patriotism etc., just like all Americans on all sides of our multifaceted land.
 However, as a Pastor, it is my duty and responsibility to claw at all forces against me to try and make my way to the middle where the truth resides, regardless of the popularity or not of my words in the end.